quangdai501/vocabulary-note-extension/README.md

 ### Export & Import

 **Export:**
+1. Open the full options page
-1. Go to "Add Word" tab
+2. Go to "Add Word"
-2. Scroll to "Import / Export" section
+3. Scroll to "Import / Export" section
-3. Click "Export JSON"
+4. Click "Export JSON"
-4. Save the file to your computer
+5. Save the file to your computer

 **Import:**
+1. Open the full options page
-1. Go to "Add Word" tab
+2. Go to "Add Word"
-2. Click "Import JSON"
+3. Click "Import JSON"
-3. Select a previously exported JSON file
+4. Select a previously exported JSON file
-4. Words will be merged with existing vocabulary
+5. Words will be merged with existing vocabulary

 ## 🧠 Spaced Repetition Algorithm (SM-2)